 There are two ways this scenario can take place; swallowed whole or ingested in smaller chips and pieces.
 Both scenarios are just as terrible for your pooch and they present different approaches one must take to tackle them.

 If your dog ate a toy whole, it can lead to serious problems like choking.
-They can also create blockage in your dog’s digestive tract and cause a wide range of health issues.
+It can also create blockage in your dog’s digestive tract and cause a wide range of health issues.
 Although the latter can be less of a concern when compared to your dog’s inability to breathe, it still needs to be dealt with promptly.
-If a dog swallowed a squeaker, it could perforate the inner linings of your canine’s intestine or cause other internal damage as they are usually made of hard plastics with sharp edges.
+If a dog swallowed a squeaker, it could perforate the inner lining of the canine’s intestine or cause other internal damage as it usually forms sharp edges when torn.